prateekshukla1108/100-daysofcuda/README.md

 **Day 24:** Reimagined the whole code and after 10 hours of tinkering around with nested loops wrote the perfect CUDA CNN kernel for MNIST

+**Day 25:** Implimented Native sparse attention Paper by deepseek for an nvidia H100 GPU